shiptest-ss13/Shiptest/.github/CONTRIBUTING.md

 The Head Coder controls quality of code, maintainability of the project, CI and unit tests.
 They have say over features but primarly based off the merit of the code.

 ### Lore Head
-Much of the Lore heads work is done outside github itself, much of it in doucments or wiki pages, however lore-maints can still be manually requested on a pr if it has a significant lore implication
+Much of the Lore heads work is done outside github itself, much of it in doucments or wiki pages, however lore-maints can still be manually requested on a pr if it has a significant lore implication.

 ### Head Spriter